Well, usually this is hers. However, sometimes it could be his.

 Understand that the depth of your betrayal runs deep.

-8. The Life Cycle of Grief ~ The perception of what you had versus what you thought you had in the relationship has changed.
+The perception of what you had versus what you thought you had in the relationship has changed.

 Your prior relationship with your Partner is forever lost.
 That’s the bad news.
 The good news is, you don’t want it back.
 It was shrouded in secrecy, lies, and deceit.
 It is as if a part of you has died.
 Don’t fight the grieving process.
 It is normal.
 Embrace it.